cmu-db/noisepage/script/testing/micro_bench/README.md

 # Microbenchmark Script

-This script executes the system's benchmarks and dumps out the results in JSON.
+This script executes the system's benchmarks and dumps out the results in JSON and XML.
-It also stores the results in Jenkins as an artifact.

-If you add your benchmark to the list inside of this script, then it will run automatically in our nightly performance runs.
+If you add your benchmark to `micro_bench/benchmarks.py`, then it will run automatically in our nightly performance runs.

 The script checks whether the performance of the benchmark has decreased by a certain amount